 + What kind of food and drink is available at HanaHaus?

-HanaHaus is excited to offer visitors world-class coffee and tea (courtesy of our partner, Blue Bottle), as well as freshly prepared, delicious meals for breakfast, lunch and dinner.
-Fare will include much more than pastries or cold food!
-Wine and beer will be available in late spring or early summer 2015.
+HanaHaus is excited to offer visitors world-class coffee and tea (courtesy of our partner, Blue Bottle), as well as freshly prepared, delicious meals for breakfast and lunch.

 + What is the meaning of the name HanaHaus?